Andrew Mukooza: Early life and career

 Andrew Joet Mukooza was born to Yoramu Mukooza and his wife Erina in Mbulamuti, Busoga, Uganda Protectorate on 21 July 1944.
 His father was murdered soon after Andrew's birth, resulting in his mother remarrying her brother-in-law Gershom Mukooza per Busoga customs.
 Andrew went on to study at the Kiira College Butiki and Teso College Aloet.
-After Uganda's independence, Mukooza joined the nascent Uganda Army Air Force (UAAF), and was sent to the Soviet Union to receive training on how to fly MiG aircraft.
+After Uganda's independence, Mukooza joined the nascent Uganda Army Air Force (UAAF), and was sent to the Soviet Union to receive training on flying MiG aircraft.
 Upon returning to his home country, he was stationed at Gulu Air Force Base where he met Miriam Katumba, a nurse working at the Gulu Government Hospital.
 The two married at some point between 1969 and 1971 and had four children.

 In January 1971, army chief Idi Amin overthrew the government of Milton Obote and installed himself as President of Uganda.
 Obote fled into exile, from where he conspired to regain power.
 Mukooza survived the subsequent political purges, and was selected as one of the pilots of Amin's new Grumman Gulfstream II private jet.
 To learn how to fly the Gulfstream II, Mukooza and three other pilots were sent to the United States to train at the Flight Safety Academy, Savannah, and acquired commercial licences at Vero Beach.
 The four returned with the Gulfstream II in 1974, but continued to train with American instructors.
 Mukooza consequently relocated with his family to Entebbe.
 He received further training at the local airport by Grumman captain Tom Friedrich, while Miriam started to work at the Entebbe Grade A hospital.

 Amin's rule remained precarious, as the President's rivals and dissatisfied subordinates conspired against him.
 One of the most serious coup attempts took place in June 1977, as restive members of the Uganda Army plotted with Ugandan exiles to murder Amin.
 This coup attempt, code-named "Operation Mafuta Mingi", was well planned, and almost succeeded.
 Just hours before the coup plotters wanted to strike, Uganda's secret service, the State Research Bureau (SRB), was informed and saved Amin's life.
 Before the attack was carried out, Mukooza had been contacted by his former comrade Anthony Bazaalaki and other Basoga pilots who had defected to the opposition.
 They had asked him to join the assassination attempt, but he refused.
 The SRB later informed Amin that Mukooza had stayed loyal during the coup attempt.
 The President was pleased and promoted Mukooza to lieutenant colonel and commander of the MiG-17 squadron in August 1977.